This is an interface to both SVD-based (default) and RGCCA-based GCA (wrapping the

 GCA is a generalisation of Canonical Correlation Analysis to handle three or more

 blocks.
-There are several ways to generalise, and two of these are available through gca
+There are several ways to generalise, and two of these are available through gca.

 The default is an SVD based approach estimating a common subspace and measuring mean squared